RezaSaadatyar/Machine-Learning-in-Python/README.md

 >       - DBSCAN
 >       - K-Means
 >       - Mean-shift
->       - Fuzzy c-means
+>       - Fuzzy c-means (FCM)
->       - Gaussian Mixture
+>       - Gaussian Mixture (GM)
->       - Agglomerative Hierarchial
+>       - Agglomerative Hierarchial (AH)
->       - Principal Component Analysis
+>       - Principal Component Analysis (PCA)
 >  - Reinforcement Learning
 >     - Decision Making
 >       - Q-Learning
 >       - R Learning
 >       - TD Learning

->**Types of Classification Algorithms:**<br/>
+>
+>**Further information:**<br/>
-> - Logistic Regression:<br/>This method is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values
+>***LR*** is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values.<br/>
-> - Linear Discriminant Analysis<br/> LDA is a linear model for classification and dimensionality reduction.
+>***LDA*** is a linear model for classification and dimensionality reduction.
 Most commonly used for feature extraction in pattern classification problems.
-In LDA, data is projected to a space where the variance between classes is maximized, but the variance within classes is minimized.
+In LDA, data is projected to a space where the variance between classes is maximized, but the variance within classes is minimized.<br/>
->    - ***LDA VS PCA:***
+>***LDA VS PCA:***
->        - LDA classifies data vs PCA classifies features
+>     - LDA classifies data vs PCA classifies features.
->        - LDa is a supervised learning technique vs PCA is a unsupervised learning techinque
+>     - LDa is a supervised learning technique vs PCA is a unsupervised learning techinque.
->        - LDA projects the data in a direction which proides maximum inter-class seperability vs PCA projects the data in a direction of maximum variation
+>     - LDA projects the data in a direction which proides maximum inter-class seperability vs PCA projects the data in a direction of maximum variation.
->        - LDA can reduce data up to 'number of class-1' dimension vs PCA can be used to reduce data up any dimentions
+>     - LDA can reduce data up to 'number of class-1' dimension vs PCA can be used to reduce data up any dimentions.<br/>
->-  Decision Trees<br/>The decision tree can create complex trees that do not generalize well, and it can become unstable if a small variation in the data changes it completely.
+>***DT*** can create complex trees that do not generalize well, and it can become unstable if a small variation in the data changes it completely.<br/>
->-  Random Forest<br/>  It reduces over-fitting and is more accurate than decision trees in most cases.
-It has a slow real-time prediction, is difficult to implement, and has a complex algorithm.
+>***RF*** reduces over-fitting and is more accurate than decision trees in most cases.
+It has a slow real-time prediction, is difficult to implement, and has a complex algorithm.<br/>
->-  Naive Bayes:<br/>
->   This algorithm requires a small amount of training data to estimate the necessary parameters.
-The Naive Bayes classifier is extremely fast compared with more sophisticated methods.
-In general, Naive Bayes is not a good estimator.
+>***NB*** requires a small amount of training data to estimate the necessary parameters.
+The NB classifier is extremely fast compared with more sophisticated methods.
+In general, NB is not a good estimator.<br/>
 > $$P(Class_j | x) = {P(x | Class_j)*P(Class_j)\over P(x)}$$      $$P(x | Class_j) = P(X_1 | Class_j) * P(X_2 | Class_j) * ... * P(X_k | Class_j)$$
->- K-Nearest Neighbor<br/>
->  Based on the k nearest neighbours of each point, classification is calculated.
+>***KNN:*** Based on the kNN of each point, classification is calculated.
 In addition to being simple to implement, this algorithm is robust to noisy training data and effective with large training data sets.
-As it needs to compute the distance between each instance and all the training samples, the computation cost is high.<br/>***KNN(D, d, k):***<br/>1. compute the distance between d and every example in D <br/>2.
-Choose the k example in D that are nearest to d<br/>3.
-Assign d the class that is the most frequent class in the majority class<br/>4.
-Where k is very small, the model is complex and hence we overfit<br/>5.
-Where k is very large, the model is simple and we underfit
+As it needs to compute the distance between each instance and all the training samples, the computation cost is high.<br/>***KNN(D, d, k):***<br/>1. compute the distance between d and every example in D. <br/>2.
+Choose the k example in D that are nearest to d.<br/>3.
+Assign d the class that is the most frequent class in the majority class.<br/>4.
+Where k is very small, the model is complex and hence we overfit.<br/>5.
+Where k is very large, the model is simple and we underfit.<br/>
->- Support Vector Machine<br/> Adaptive to high-dimensional spaces and uses a subset of training points for the decision function, making it memory-efficient too.<br/>
+>***SVM***<br/> Adaptive to high-dimensional spaces and uses a subset of training points for the decision function, making it memory-efficient too.<br/>
 >  ***The advantages of SVM are:***
 >    - Effective in high dimensional spaces
 >    - Still effective in cases where number of dimensions is greater than the nunmber of samples.